How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Namely: WordPress, Blogger, Tumblr, Medium, Ghost, Squarespace, Wix, and plenty of others.

-WordPress is no doubt the best platform to go with if you are willing to pay; as it will provide ample possibilities to your blog with its more than 54000 free and premium plugins & themes to work with.
+WordPress is no doubt the best platform to go with if you are willing to pay.
+It will provide ample possibilities to your blog with its more than 54000 free and premium plugins & themes to work with.

 But, if you don’t want to invest right away then just sign up for any of the free platforms available and Start a Blog for Free

 My recommendation: if you want to go with the free option then blogger.com or medium.com are the right choices.
-And if you’re seriously wanting to get into blogging then start a self-hosted WordPress blog (wordpress.org) is the ultimate choice.
+And if you’re seriously wanting to get into blogging then start a self-hosted WordPress blog (wordpress.org).

 Little more about WordPress: